colemanbroad/fisheye/notes.md

 `img6.tif` from
     `20_12_17_multiview H2B_RFP&BFP_Lap2bGFP_fish6_Multiview_RIF_Subset.czi`
     XYCZT. nuclear envelope and nuclear volume markers.
 Confocal w 5min time res.
 400x400 crop from x,y = 600,900 (or 600,950?)
 Saving to tif reshapes to TZCYX.
+`img6_t0_zup.npy` is img6, but only the first timepoint and with the z axis cubically interpolated to scale the axis by a factor of ≈5.
+`fly000.tif` is `/Volumes/myersspimdata/Robert/2018-01-18-16-30-25-11-Robert_CalibZAP_Wfixed/processed/tif/000307.raw.tif`
+    single fly time point (mid gastrulation) from Xwing with 5x1 anisotropy, blurry nuclei, double nuclei from fusion bugs, etc.
+`fly001.tif` is a cubic upscaled `fly000`.

 # ilp files